Wairoa's basking in its new-found rocket fame.

 And so it should.

 The rocket industry entered northern Hawke's Bay folklore with the opening of Rocket Lab's private orbital launch site on Tuesday.
 No one needs reminding this facility is a world first, not to mention world class.

 Accordingly, as a colleague quipped yesterday, it's a "boom" for the Wairoa district.

 While the boost to local businesses contributing to the scheme so far is significant, the tourism component is what holds the most excitement, if not the most potential.

-Reportedly "rocket tourism" is a huge industry in and of itself in the US, with groupies travelling far and wide to witness liftoff.
+Reportedly "rocket tourism" is a huge industry in and of itself in the United States, with groupies travelling far and wide to witness liftoff.

 For all intents and purposes this is a marketer's dream.
 It's part galactic, part sci-fi, part Cape Canaveral - T-minus 10 seconds with a pina colada in hand on Mahia Beach.